Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 _Fully expand your house as well as have your Baby Bed, Cabinet and cloth your table._

 The Head Carpenter can be found in the mountains.
 You can speak with him, and he can give you extensions to your house for the cost of lumber and gold.
 You get the lumber from breaking tree stumps.
 For all the upgrades, you are going to need over 2,000 lumber and will cost you close to 50,000G.
 Just talk to him and choose the upgrades you want and eventually you will have all your upgrades.
 Not only do you need these upgrades, but you also need the tablecloth and the rug in your house.
-You will need to go to the Flower Bud Bakery and enter a raffle at the end of Winter.
+To get the tablecloth, you will need to go to the Flower Bud Bakery and enter a raffle at the end of Winter.
 When you buy a cake there, you will be awarded a point and the raffle costs 10 points to enter.
 So buy your cakes!
 You can also get the carpet (or rug) from Rick’s for 3,000GP.

 =-----------------------------------------------------------=